Swastik-2k/Superstore-Sales-Analysis-Dashboard/README.md

-This repository links to multiple sales, profit, and business forecast dashboards that use the Superstore data set from Tableau.
+This repository links to multiple sales, profit, and business forecast dashboards that use the Superstore sales data set.

 Superstore Sales Analysis